 Christmas Crossings

 Given White Star Line's unwavering commitment to maintaining a reliable and regular transatlantic crossing, it was inevitable that their ships would continue to operate even during the Christmas period.
-Specialised Christmas voyages were organized, extending over the festive day itself.
+Specialised Christmas voyages were organised, extending over the festive day itself.
 White Star Line took great care to ensure that passengers on these journeys felt comfortable and that the spirit of the season was catered to even at sea.

 While these Christmas voyages might not have been at full capacity, they would have attracted a diverse range of passengers.
 Some may have been individuals returning home to celebrate Christmas with their families, while others could have been seeking an affordable transatlantic fare.
 The blend of passengers on these journeys likely contributed to a unique and varied onboard atmosphere during the holiday season.